MPC Member Advocates Reduction in Fuel Prices

 Goyal’s interview also touched on the government’s fiscal strategies, particularly related to fuel excise cuts.
 While she acknowledged the possible benefits of such cuts, Goyal also highlighted the government’s broader financial obligations, including ensuring food security, containing food price spikes, and investing in infrastructure.

-Furthermore, Goyal suggested a nuanced approach by considering the redefinition of excise duty as a carbon tax, aligning it with the goal of incentivizing sustainable practices.
+Furthermore, Goyal suggested a nuanced approach by considering the redefinition of excise duty as a carbon tax, aligning it to incentivize sustainable practices.
 This suggestion underscores her focus on balanced policy-making that accommodates both economic stability and environmental considerations.